 In an organisational perspective an individual’s isolated knowledge is not the force it once was.

-Involvement, accessibility, brain-adaption, the right knowledge to the right person at the right time and usability is therefore key to effective knowledge management.
-These keys require knowledge to create multimedia and interactive eLearning modules.
-Something that ultimately means that training in IT-pedagogy should be a natural part in school and in the working life in the years to come.
+Involvement, accessibility, brain-adaption, the right knowledge to the right person at the right time and usability is therefore the key to effective knowledge management.
+These keys require knowledge to create multimedia and interactive eLearning modules etc. Something that ultimately means that training in digital-pedagogy should be a natural part in school and in the working life in the years to come.